Skip to content

 • Uncleaned litter box: Humans do not have as good a sense of smell as cats.
 If your cat doesn't use its litter box and instead scratches the floor next to it, the litter tray is likely to have a strong scent.

-Maybe you need this cute cat mug
+Maybe you need this cute cat shirt

-Maybe you need this cute cat mug
+Maybe you need this cute cat shirt

 Apart from the meaning of cats paw at the floor mentioned above, cats may scratch floors to clean their nails or simply out of habit.
 Stress and insecurity are also reasons why do cats scratch the floor.
 Changing home or the addition of a new family member may make them feel uncomfortable and continue scratching the floor as a way to express their discontent.